HKAY1/searchable_textfield/README.md

 - `dropdownBackgroundColor`: Background color of dropdown
 - `dropdownItemPadding`: Padding for dropdown items
 - `dropdownElevation`: Elevation of dropdown container
+- `loadingWidget`: Custom widget to show while loading items
+- `loadingIndicatorColor`: Color of the default loading indicator
+- `loadingIndicatorSize`: Size of the default loading indicator (default: 20)
+- `loadingIndicatorStrokeWidth`: Stroke width of the default loading indicator (default: 2)
+- `appendableItems`: A list of widgets to display in a separate section below the dropdown

 ## Usage with Custom Styling